ethandellaposta/library-api-express/README.md

 ## System Architecture

-The system is a RESTful API built with Express.js and TypeScript.
-It follows the MVC (Model-View-Controller) architecture, with the route definitions acting as the controllers, the services acting as the models, and the client that consumes the API acting as the view.

 Files are organized into several directories:

 1. `controllers`: These files contain the functions that handle the HTTP requests and responses.
 Each function in this directory is associated with a specific REST API endpoint.